 What is the result of setting-off?

 Setting-off can cause endless problems - frankly, anything that affects how people budget can have long-term detrimental effects.
-If you've money set aside to pay for imminent cheques or direct debits from your accounts, but that cash is taken without notice the day before, it could cause these payments to bounce and you to face bank charges.
+If you've money set aside to pay for imminent cheques or direct debits from your accounts, but it's taken without notice before, your payments to bounce and you to face bank charges.

 Technically, the rules give wide-ranging powers to banks, way beyond just sorting out unpaid accounts.
 This means if you had a credit card with a bank, owed £1,000, and it decided it wanted to reduce your credit limit to £500, it could take the money from your savings account; though we've not heard of any cases like that.
 Also remember, if you've debts it's usually worth paying them off with your savings.